emahuni/sails-hook-et-polymorphic-orm/README.md

 //     label: 'active',
 //     color: 'green' } ]
 ```
-This gets the requested records as usual, but notice the two weird attributes that it includes in each record.
+This gets the requested records as usual, but notice the two weird attributes that it includes in each record, which also look ugly.
 These are the relationships that were created by the hook to map polymorphic functionality on the models.
 They were populated automatically by the polyPop part of `findPolyPop`.

-To aggregate all the populated polymorphic records into one dictionary keyed by the polymorphic attribute name use `bundlePolyPopData`.
+To cleanup and aggregate all the populated polymorphic records into one dictionary keyed by the polymorphic attribute name use `bundlePolyPopData`.
 In addition it will give you each affiliated record dictionary keyed with the model name in the aggregation.

 ```js
 let affiliates = await Status.findPolyPop().sort('label DESC').then(r=>Status.bundlePolyPopData(r));